giantswarm/docs/src/content/getting-started/cloud-provider-accounts/azure/index.md

   - What do I need to configure in Azure in order to run Giant Swarm clusters?
 ---

-# Prepare an Azure subscription to run Giant Swarm tenant clusters
+# Prepare an Azure subscription to run Giant Swarm workload clusters

-In a Giant Swarm installation the tenant clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
+In a Giant Swarm installation the workload clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
 This gives greater flexibility depending on the requirements and the use case.
-For example, it allows the control plane to be running in one Azure subscription, while tenant clusters operate in different Azure subscriptions, depending on the customer entities using them.
+For example, it allows the control plane to be running in one Azure subscription, while workload clusters operate in different Azure subscriptions, depending on the customer entities using them.

-Giant Swarm operates tenant clusters using a service called `azure-operator` which runs on the control plane.
+Giant Swarm operates workload clusters using a service called `azure-operator` which runs on the control plane.

 ## Overview

-In order to run Giant Swarm tenant clusters, an Azure subscription needs:
+In order to run Giant Swarm workload clusters, an Azure subscription needs:

 - to invite Giant Swarm `azure-operator`'s service principal to the Active Directory your `Subscription` belongs to;
 - to assign Giant Swarm `azure-operator`'s service principal an appropriate role on the `Subscription`.

 ## Procedure

-In order to perform necessary actions to deploy and maintain tenant clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
+In order to perform necessary actions to deploy and maintain workload clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
 Below we detail the steps necessary to set it up.